 It is also possible to add a file with a custom name in the TICS configuration directory and configure the relative path as:

 An authentication key file can be generated from Coverity Connect:

 By default, if the configured Coverity Connect project and stream do not exist,

 TICS will create them.
 This feature can be disabled via the configuration option

-TOOLS: Coverity: PROJECT:'project_name' STREAM:'stream_name' DYNAMICPROJECTCREATION:0
+TOOLS: Coverity: DATASOURCES: - PROJECT:'project_name' STREAMS: - NAME: 'stream_name' DYNAMICPROJECTCREATION:0

 By default, the violation trace from Coverity Connect is shown in the TICS annotations.